Agent Output Not Machine-Parseable Downstream

 except ValidationError as e:

-f"Agent output failed schema validation: {e}"
+raise OutputFormatError(f"Agent output failed schema validation: {e}") from e

-Step 5: Limit output size to prevent truncation
+Step 5: Size max_tokens to prevent truncation

 response = client.messages.create(